-This article will look into a few of the common applications for the equalizer, including:
+There are three common applications for the equalizer, including:

-Remember that it is far better to get the recording right first time around, rather than trying to fix it in the mix.
+Remember that it is better to get the recording right first time around, rather than trying to fix it in the mix.
 Equalization should not be used as a way out of a bad recording when mixing.

-Some tips to consider during, and after a recording include:
+Tips to consider during, and after a recording include:

 - Switch high pass filters on when needing to eliminate unwanted low rumbles, for example, from local traffic

-Equalization can help enhance an instruments sound.
+Equalization can help enhance an instrument's sound.

-Harmonic and Fundamental frequency rules
+Harmonic and Fundamental Frequency Rules

 - Boosting a sound around its first fundamental frequency will promote warmth and depth